QFL2020/COVID_DataHub/README.md

 The Phase-3 release data replace the Phase-2 data with important additions.
 The data files and the corresponding dictionary files are coupled in 3 zipped files:

-- **Pandemic.zip** (Updated on 09/27/2020) includes 6 datafiles in csv format and dictionary files in csv format
+- **Pandemic.zip** includes 6 datafiles in csv format and dictionary files in csv format

     - Daily data on COVID-19 tested and confirmed cases and deaths
     - Daily data on human mobility and social distancing